 When your infographic is complete, you can publish, share, and promote it in any way that works for your brand.
 Whether you want to improve brand awareness, establish authority, or generate leads, a CopyPress-produced infographic is up to the task.

-Whether you opt to create an infographic from scratch, use a premade template, or hire an experienced team, you’ll want to give the finished product the exposure it deserves.
+When creating infographics online, whether you opt to make it from scratch, use a premade template, or hire an experienced team, you’ll want to give the finished product the exposure it deserves.
 Start by publishing the infographic alongside a brief introduction on your website, and then create an effective promotional plan.
 Think of an infographic the way you would a white paper or an e-book.
 While you should make the infographic available on your website and share it on social media, you’ll also want to tackle much more extensive promotional efforts.

 To give it more exposure on your website, create a series of blog posts that touch on various aspects of the infographic, and share the posts with your subscribers and your social media followers.
 Share the infographic with your subscriber list via a dedicated email that highlights why your audience will benefit from it and what they’ll learn from it.